 Because one investigator primarily performed all the measurements we have limited data on reliability and reproducibility.
-Further more, we used a relatively “crud” cotton swab to measure a small surface area, leading to limitation in precision.
-All measures were rounded up to the nearest 0.
-5 cm; measures below 0.5 cm were reported as 0.5 cm.
-This is particularly relevant in measuring sites in the posterior vestibule (5, 6, 7) where values below 0.5 cm were frequently encountered.
-We also used ‘calculated’ landmarks for measuring posterior vestibular sites in that these three sites were mirror images of their respective counter part on the anterior vestibule.
-Despite our attempt at a standardized approach to measurement, measuring posterior vestibule posed additional challenges in that the muco-cutanous transition (line delineating the vulvar mucosa from the keratinized non-hairy skin) in some women was not readily visible.
+Further more, we used a relatively “crude” cotton swab to measure a small surface area, leading to a limitation in precision.
+All measurements were rounded up to the nearest 0.
+5 cm; measurements below 0.5 cm were reported as 0.5 cm.
+This is particularly relevant in measuring sites in the posterior vestibule (sites 5, 6, and 7) where values below 0.5 cm were frequently encountered.
+We also used ‘calculated’ landmarks for measuring the posterior vestibular sites in that these three sites were mirror images of their respective counterparts on the anterior vestibule.
+Despite our attempt at a standardized approach to measurement, measuring the posterior vestibule posed additional challenges in that the muco-cutanous transition (line delineating the vulvar mucosa from the keratinized non-hairy skin) in some women was not readily visible.
 This was particularly challenging following vaginal birth, though the distribution of vaginal birth did not differ among subgroups.
-It is unlikely that above mentioned methodological and measurement variability significantly altered our findings specifically with respect to the 6 static measures of the vestibule.
-In contrast to static measures, however, dynamic measure of the vestibule were affected by systemic distortion due to our measurement methodology discussed below.
-Lastly, our findings may not be generalizable to non-Caucasian women; our cohort was primarily Caucasian (80%)
+It is unlikely that the above-mentioned methodological and measurement variability significantly altered our findings specifically with respect to the 6 static measures of the vestibule.
+In contrast to static measures, however, dynamic measures of the vestibule were affected by systemic distortion due to our measurement methodology discussed below.
+Lastly, our findings may not be generalized to non-Caucasian women; our cohort was primarily Caucasian (80%).

-Introital contraction of various severities is a sine qua non finding upon exam among women with vestibulodynia.
-Conventionally thought to be secondary in nature and in response to inflammation overlying mucosa and gaurding, there is little disagreement about the contribution of muscle contraction (voluntary or otherwise) in perpetuating the cycle of pain and disability.
+Introital contraction of various severities is a sine qua non finding upon examination of women with vestibulodynia.
+Conventionally thought to be secondary in nature and in response to inflammation of the overlying mucosa and guarding, there is little disagreement about the contribution of muscle contraction (voluntary or otherwise) in perpetuating the cycle of pain and disability.
 Because we used a wooden cotton swab we were unable to consistently position the swab in an anatomically congruent manner because of this contraction.
-However, our methodology and findings is consistent with findings of other investigators with respect perineal contraction.
-And consistent with this clinical observation, using a one sided t-test we found a more robust association.
+However, our methodology and findings are consistent with findings of other investigators with respect to perineal contraction.
+Consistent with this clinical observation, using a one sided t-test illustrated a more robust association.
 Informed by our findings, we are presently collecting data using a more nuanced bed side assessment methodology (xHD – current grant number) in order to confirm and expand upon this work.

-Lack of association between static measure of the vestibule and case status as vestibulodynia was not surprising.
-While various degree of pain and inflammation is reported in these patients, a clinical mucositis with erosive changes and associated denudation in mucocutanous transition (as commonly seen in inflammatory conditions such a lichen planus) is not common.
+The lack of association between static measures of the vestibule and a vestibulodynia case status was not surprising.
+While various degrees of pain and inflammation are reported by these patients, a clinical mucositis with erosive changes and associated denudation in muco-cutanous transition (as commonly seen in inflammatory conditions such a lichen planus) is uncommon.

-In addition to the static and dynamic measure of the vestibule we identified three distinct classes of the vestibule among women.
-While the distribution of the vestibule between anterior and posterior region did not differ among the case and control, these pattern may have as of yet unknown clinical implication with regards to patient’s chief complaints and presenting symptoms.
+In addition to the static and dynamic measures of the vestibule, we identified three distinct classes of the vestibule among women.
+While the distribution of the vestibule between the anterior and posterior region did not differ among the cases and the controls, these patterns may have unknown clinical implications with regards to patients’ chief complaints and presenting symptoms.